raceychan/raceychan.github.io/blog/2025-06-20T17_34-design-patterns-you-should-unlearn-in-python-part2/content.md

 - The **intent** behind the pattern: the problem it's trying to solve.
 - The **implementation**: the exact class structure or code to achieve it.

-When we talk about “design patterns you should unlearn in Python,” we’re talking about the first kind: the intent.
+When we talk about “design patterns you should unlearn in Python,” we’re talking about the second kind: the implementation.
 These patterns still solve real problems.
 But in Python, the way you solve them often looks nothing like the solutions shown in C++ or Java.

 That’s the key idea behind this series.
 The moral is simple: